tx-agent-kit

 Two deploy templates are committed to the repository: deploy/env/staging.env.template for the staging environment and deploy/env/prod.env.template for production.

-These templates mix literal values (like NODE_ENV=staging) with op:// references for sensitive values:
+These templates mix literal values (like NODE_ENV=staging) with variable-based op:// references for sensitive values:

 # Literal values are committed as-is